Greenxertz/SAOnlineProject1/README.md

    dotnet run
    ```
    - Navigate to `https://localhost:5001` in your web browser to access the application, however visual studio should automatically open the browser to the page.
+**Available Accounts after scripts**
+When running the application there will be 2 accounts available but you can register new ones if you would like.
+Admin: 2@gmail.com Password: 123456Gg!
+Customer: 22@gmail.com Password: 123456Gg!
 ## Contribution Guidelines

 We welcome contributions to SA Online Mart!
 To get involved, please follow these guidelines: